SarvariV/Analysis-Portfolio/README.md

 # Analysis-Portfolio

-This repository has a collection of my analysis work including projects and research about applications.
+This repository has a collection of my analysis work including projects and research about applications of data analysis in various industries.
 The files in the repo can be categorized into three sections.
-Here is a brief description of each of the files
+Here is a brief description of each of the files in the sections for your viewing convenience.

 # Case Studies
 New age farming with data - Case study about Agrilyst, an analytics platform that collects farming data and empowers farmers to increase their yield by providing them customized recommendations